mrbubbleman/Eric-Lee-Website/README.md

 # Eric Lee Website
 Website showcasing my skills, projects, and experience in the field of computer science <br />
-The website is hosted locally using GitHub Pages: mrbubbleman.github.io
+The website is hosted locally using GitHub Pages which can be found [here](mrbubbleman.github.io)